Auchenblae: Pre-Christian history

+The Parish of Fordoun

+The church of Fordoun was consecrated by David de Bernham, Bishop of St Andrews in 1244.

+The parsonage and resources of the Fordoun church were annexed to St Andrews cathedral priory as a gift from Robert the Bruce in completion of a vow he had made at Bannockburn.
+The annexation was completed at some point after 1329 when a commission was established to review and ratify the grant.
+The priory maintained its right to appoint the vicar of the parish until the reformation.
+By the fifteenth century, the church and the relics of St. Palladius continued to attracted a steady flow of pilgrims.

+The lands of Fordoun were granted to John Beaton by King James IV in 1506-7 in thanks to his father, David Beaton's service as Treasurer of Scotland.

+Fordoun was granted the status of Burgh of barony by Queen Mary I in 1554.
+The status was granted in part due to Mary's friendship with Fordoun's landowner Robert Beaton.
+Burgh status gave Fordoun the right to erect a market cross and hold weekly markets, elect bailies and hold an annual fairs on St Palladius day (which became the Paldy Fair).

+17 to 19th centuries

 The current parish church was built between 1827 and 1829 by John Smith.
-The church was built on the opposite side of the Luther Water was built next to an older chapel dedicated to St. Palladius and was formerly known as Fordoun Parish Church.
+The church on high ground above the Luther Water was built next to an older chapel dedicated to St. Palladius and was formerly known as Fordoun Parish Church.
 The location of the older chapel, known as at Kirkton of Fordoun was the birthplace of the chronicler John of Fordun (before 1360 – c.
 1384) and has been a religious site since the 7th century.
 The bones of St Palladius were brought to Auchenblae.
 There is a Pictish cross slab, the Fordoun Stone, in the kirk's vestibule.
 In the graveyard is the ancient ruin of St Palladius' Chapel and there is a memorial to Scotland's first Protestant martyr George Wishart, born at Mains of Pittarrow in the old parish of Fordoun and burnt at the stake under the orders of Cardinal Beaton in St Andrews.

-James Taylor, developer of the tea industry in British Ceylon, was born in the village in 1835.
+The memorial was erected in 1850.